 In certain contexts, scientific calculators have been replaced by graphing calculators.
 They can plot graphs, solve simultaneous equations, and carry out tasks with variables.

 The first commercial graphing calculator, fx-7000G, was released by Casio in 1985.
-Since then many advanced calculators have been manufactured with faster processors, more memory, and USB connection.
-Today, Texas Instrument and Casio hold majority of the calculator market.
+Since then, many advanced calculators have been manufactured with faster processors, more memory, and a USB connection.
+Today, Texas Instruments and Casio hold the majority of the calculator market.